-- Fructose-1-phosphate (F-1-P) pathway (Fructolysis) consists of 3 steps: - Phosphorylation of fructose by the hepatic enzyme fructokinase to generate fructose-1-phosphate.
-This step is important to trap fructose inside hepatocytes and to destabilize fructose (an activation step)
+- Fructose-1-phosphate (F-1-P) pathway (Fructolysis) consists of 3 steps: - 1.
+Phosphorylation of fructose by the hepatic enzyme fructokinase (irreversible) to generate fructose-1-phosphate. - This step is important to trap fructose and maintain continuous flow inside hepatocytes and to destabilize fructose (an activation step) - Fructose is removed from blood of diabetic patient at normal rate since the activity of fructokinase is not affected by insulin or sugar concentration like glucokinase

-The cleavage of F-1-P by aldolase b (also known as F-1-P Aldolase) to produce dihydroxyacetone phosphate (DHAP) and glyceraldehyde
+- 2. The reversible cleavage of F-1-P by aldolase b (also known as F-1-P Aldolase) to produce dihydroxyacetone phosphate (DHAP) and glyceraldehyde - Three different isoforms of aldolases